-I was sponsored by my school to do the Duke of Edinburgh Bronze Award.
-For the "Interest" section I took up going to my nearest dig; this was the South Staffordshire Archaeological Society Saturday excavations at Wall Roman site, near Lichfield, Staffordshire.
-I gained my DoE Bronze Award, and carried on going to the dig every Saturday and many Sundays and weekdays in the next couple of years.
+|1968 My career in archaeology began in my second year at secondary school.
+I had an interest in Ordnance Survey maps and Roman roads; as a smaller kid I loved grubbing around old castles and, particularly, Roman sites.
+My school sponsored me to do the Duke of Edinburgh Bronze Award.
+For the "Interest" section I took up going to the nearest archeological excavation run by the Staffordshire Archaeological & Historical Society, Saturday excavations at Letocetum Bath House and Mansio, near Lichfield.
+I gained my Award, and contnued to volunteer every Saturday and many Sundays and weekdays during the next couple of years.

-|1971-6||Over the next few years I went digging at Wall when I could, building up a good relationship wth Bert Round, the site director.
-Although I was around quite a bit and able to spend more time digging, I began to hear tales that a fit young man could be paid to dig and so I looked for an opportunity to become a digger with a big "d".|
+1971-76 I dug at Wall when I could, building up a good relationship wth the site director, Bert Round.
+Although I was available to spend more time on the site, I heard a rumour that a fit young man could be paid to dig and so I looked for an opportunity to become a digger with a big "D".

-|1976-80||In the spring of 1976 I took a room in a flat with school friend Duncan Higgs in north London and began volunteering on the Department of Urban Archaeology (now MOLA) site at the former General Post Office buildings in New Street (GPO75) directed by Alan Thompson.
+1976-80 I took a room in a flat in north London in the spring of 1976 with a former school friend and began volunteering with the Museum of London's Department of Urban Archaeology (MoL DUA, now MOLA).
+The excavations at the former General Post Office buildings in New Street (GPO75) were directed by Alan Thompson and later by Steve Roskams.
 Oh, muddy days!!
-So began four years of mud sweat & tears in our clothes.
-Got a job with the DUA in April 1977.
-GPO75 was later directed by Steve Roskams.
+So began four years of mud, sweat & tears.
+In November 1976 I gained the post of Museum Assistant, and the following April became an Archeological Site Assistant.

 Other sites I worked on include:

-|1981-6||Over the next five years I turned to digging outside London.
+1980-86 In the years that followed I turned to digging outside London.
 Excavations include:

-For more spoo go to Hobley's Heroes.
+For more spoo about the London Years go to Hobley's Heroes.
 Gathering together the fragmentary scraps of paper and photos that document their lives, working on excavations across the City of London in the period 1973-1991.

 The author - Leslie (Lez) V Watson - has asserted his right under the Copyright, Designs and Patents Act, 1988, to be identified as the author of this work.
-I use Chrome web browser and Notepad++ script editor.